Shi-chang/Shi-chang/README.md

 ### 1. About me
 Hi, welcome to my github! 👋👋👋

 My name is Shichang Ye.
-I am a MSCS student at Northeastern University (expected to graduate in December 2023).
+I am a MSCS student at Northeastern University.

 As a person who is energetic, and efficient and has a strong sense of responsibility and ownership, I am always one of the most reliable members when working with a group of people.
 I am interested in software development jobs.